 “I remember hearing him say ‘Those shows are so dumb.
 Those people always put the bodies in the stupidest places.
-It’s always so obvious,’” Amber said during an interview for Cold.
-“Josh was like ‘If it was me, have you ever been out to the West Desert?
+It’s always so obvious,’” Amber said during an interview for the Cold podcast.
+“Josh was like ‘if it was me, have you ever been out to the West Desert?
 There’s mines everywhere.
 Nobody’s going to find anything out there.’”

 By that point at the end of 2008, Susan had already told several close friends that Josh sometimes scared her and that she did not always feel safe with him.

 The first police searches of Simpson Springs and the Dugway Geode Beds took place on Dec.
-9 and 10, just days following Susan’s disappearance.
+9 and 10, 2009, just days following Susan Powell’s disappearance.